a-abdi/honey-store-frontend/README.md

 * [Setup](#setup)

 ## General info
-The site sells products. all page of this site is responsive. this repository is frontend for backend [Honey Market](https://github.com/a-abdi/honey-market).
+The site sells products. all page of this site are responsive. this repository is for [Honey Store Backend](https://github.com/a-abdi/honey-store-backend).

 ## Screenshots
 #### Show Product